Nikolaus Riehl: Return to Germany

-In 1954, the Deutsche Demokratische Republik (DDR, German Democratic Republic) and the Soviet Union prepared a list of scientists they wished to keep in the DDR, due to their having worked on projects related to the Soviet atomic bomb project; this list was known as the "A-list".
-On this A-list were the names of 18 scientists, dominated by members of the Riehl group, which worked at Plant No. 12 in Ehlektrostal'.
+In 1954, East Germany (the German Democratic Republic) and the Soviet Union prepared a list of scientists they wished to keep in the GDR, due to their having worked on projects related to the Soviet atomic bomb project; this list was known as the "A-list".
+On this A-list were the names of 18 scientists, dominated by members of the Riehl group, which worked at Plant No. 12 in Elektrostal.

 While Riehl's work for the Soviet Union netted him significant prestige and wealth, his primary motivation for leaving Russia was freedom.
 Riehl arrived in East Germany on 4 April 1955; however, by early June he had fled to West Germany.
 Once there, he joined Heinz Maier-Leibniz on his nuclear reactor staff at Technische Hochschule München, where he made contributions, starting in 1957, to the nuclear facility Forschungsreaktor München (FRM).
 In 1961 he became an ordinarius professor of technical physics there and concentrated his research activities on solid state physics, especially the physics of ice and optical spectroscopy of solids.